leozhu0/arcade-game/README.md

 # Bullet Hell
 by Leo Zhu, John Lins, Jennifer Lopez, and Kevin Lee

 For our arcade game, we have created a bullet hell style game.
-The of the game is to have the player clear all the mobs in order to win.
-Enemies are destroyed after 20 hits by the player.
-Enemies also fire projectiles at the player which kills the player.
+The goal of the game is to have the player clear all the mobs in order to win.
+Enemies are destroyed after 20 hits from the player.
+Similarly, enemies also fire projectiles at the player which the player must avoid to not get killed.
 The player dies after one hit by a mob.
 The projectiles of enemies are spawned randomly in waves and the player should avoid them while trying to kill the enemies.

 # Scoring
+The player's score is displayed once the game ends.
 Game Over:
 - Player is killed by a projectile.
-The player earns no score because they didn't finis the game
+The player earns no score because they the game was not finished
 - Player fails to kill all the enemies within the alloted time.

 Game Win: